We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Get more active.
-Exercise, paired with diet, can help you lose extra weight and manage your liver disease.
+- Get active: Regular exercise can help you lose weight and manage your liver disease.
 Aim to get at least 30 minutes of aerobic exercise on most days of the week.

-- Lower cholesterol.
-Watch your saturated fat and sugar intake to help keep your cholesterol and triglyceride levels under control.
-If diet and exercise aren’t enough to lower your cholesterol, ask your doctor about taking medication.
+- Lower blood lipid levels: Watch your saturated fat and sugar intake to help manage your cholesterol and triglyceride levels.
+If diet and exercise changes aren’t enough to lower your cholesterol, consult a healthcare professional about your options for medication.

-- Control diabetes.
-Diabetes and fatty liver disease often occur together.
-Diet and exercise can help you manage both conditions.
-If your blood sugar is still high, your doctor can prescribe medication to lower it.
+- Manage diabetes: Diabetes and fatty liver disease often occur together.
+A balanced diet and regular exercise can help you manage both conditions.
+If your blood sugar is still high, a healthcare professional can prescribe medication to lower it.

 What foods can help repair a fatty liver?